joksas/public-notes/mathematics/group-theory/notes.md

 \end{equation}

 In additive groups, identity element is denoted by $0$, while in multiplicative groups it is denoted by $1$.

+Order of a group is the number of elements in it.

 ## Subgroups